-At Unily, we work very closely with clients as part of our Grow phase to ensure their content strategy is working effectively.
+At Unily, we work very closely with clients as part of our Grow phase to ensure their content strategy is working effectively and to train stakeholders on the intranet CMS.
 By reviewing what’s working and what’s not with analytics, we can then adjust the strategy going forward to ensure effectiveness.

 How do you get the report?

-If you would like to purchase the full report, head to the Nielsen Norman Group website here.
+If you would like to purchase the full report, head to the Nielsen Norman Group website.
 The report is packed full of analysis, comprehensive case studies, detailed best practices and annotated screenshots that can be very insightful for your own intranet design.